jasongitmail/fast-webhook/README.md

 # fast-webhook

-`fast-webhook` is a simple, fast-compiling Javascript Github Action to send a POST request with a JSON body to a URL.
+`fast-webhook` is a simple, fast-compiling, Javascript Github Action to send a POST request with a JSON body to a URL.

-It compiles very quickly relative to Docker-based webhooks, which take ~30s, reducing build times.
+It builds very quickly relative to Docker-based actions, which take ~30s, reducing build times.

 ## Inputs